18 Must-Have Negotiation Skills For Procurement Professionals

 After many months, a buyer contacted you offering $300 for your piano, which is lower than you can go or your reservation price.
 You negotiate for $350 but he firmly declines and sticks with $300.

-Thus, you decided to wait for another customer that will offer your reservation price or higher.
-However, you informed the buyer that if no one contacted you for one month, he can have the piano for $300.
+Thus, you decided to wait for another customer who will offer your reservation price or higher.
+However, you informed the buyer that if no one contacted you for one month, he could have the piano for $300.
 Therefore, the buyer will be your BATNA.

 Frequentlyasked questions